topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

 Organizing waypoints
 ====================

-You can keep your waypoints organized by creating folders and moving waypoints into folders.
+You can keep your waypoints organized by :ref:`creating folders <ss-waypoint-folder-create>` and :ref:`moving waypoints into folders <ss-waypoint-folder-move>`.
-It is also possible to change the order of the waypoints appearing in the waypoints screen.
+It is also possible to :ref:`change the order of the waypoints <ss-waypoint-folder-reorder>` appearing in the waypoints screen.
+In addition you can keep waypoints organized by assinging them :ref:`specific icons <ss-waypoint-icons>`.

+.. _ss-waypoint-folder-create:

 Creating a folder
 ~~~~~~~~~~~~~~~~~